 An industrial revolution

-From science fiction to reality:
+From science-fiction to operational reality:

 The Factory of the Future applies technologies that were still considered unimaginable a generation ago.
 The Factory of the Future groups together a wide range of solutions arising from the digital revolution: the connectivity of machines and things, data modelling production and operation, real-time processing of new bulk information, robotics and man/machine interfaces, 3D printing, artificial intelligence… These technologies have an impact on all aspects of the traditional industrial system – from actual production to control and logistics, and include development and even team training.
 The result of this transformation is a plant redesigned for and around the human being in an optimized working environment in which the operators focus on tasks with high added-value.
 It is also a plant that meets new business requirements, with shortened development cycles, increased reactivity, productivity gains and improved quality control.

 In 2019 Safran devoted €950 million to industrial investment to boost this transformation.
 In addition to its own transformation, Safran is ensuring that the entire industrial eco-system is also boosted, via the strategic partnerships throughout the supply chain.